-Respect for human rights is one of the principles by which Ageas operates across the world.
-Ageas’s Principles of Business Conduct, which are set out in its Corporate Governance Charter state that: “We are of the opinion that respect for human rights, as described in the Universal Declaration of Human Rights of the United Nations of 1948, is a condition for maintaining a sustainable society.
-We apply the relevant human rights principles in our relationships with employees and we acknowledge our responsibility for promoting the application of human rights whenever we, as a private enterprise, are in a position to make a meaningful contribution to this cause”.
+Respect for human rights is one of the principles we operate to across the world.
+Our Principles of Business Conduct are set out in our Corporate Governance Charter and state that: “We are of the opinion that respect for human rights, as described in the Universal Declaration of Human Rights of the United Nations of 1948, is a condition for maintaining a sustainable society.
+We apply the relevant human rights principles in our relationships with employees and we acknowledge our responsibility for promoting the application of human rights whenever we, as a private enterprise, are in a position to make a meaningful contribution to this cause.”

-All Ageas UK staff are based in the UK, and the majority are engaged in the development, sale and administration of insurance products.
-Ageas UK does not therefore consider there to be a high risk that the people within its business are the victims of modern slavery or human trafficking.
-Nevertheless, Ageas UK has policies in place that are intended to ensure that they are not.
+All our people based in the UK are engaged in the development, sale and administration of insurance products.
+For this reason, we don’t consider there to be a high risk that the people in our business are the victims of modern slavery or human trafficking.
+Nevertheless, we have policies in place that are intended to make sure they’re not.

-Ageas UK has procedures in place for ensuring that only individuals with the right to work in the UK are employed in its business.
-These procedures are set out in the Employee Vetting Policy which is reviewed annually.
-During the recruitment process, identity and right to work documentation are obtained in accordance with Home Office guidelines.
-Where staff are engaged on a temporary basis using recruitment agencies, the agencies are required to undertake appropriate right to work and reference checks on Ageas UK’s behalf.
+We have procedures in place to make sure that only people with the right to work in the UK are employed in our business.
+These are set out in our Employee Vetting Policy, which is reviewed every year.
+During our recruitment process, identity and right to work documentation is required, in line with Home Office guidelines.
+Where we employ people on a temporary basis using recruitment agencies, the agency is required to carry out the appropriate right to work and reference checks on our behalf.

 Suppliers to our business

-Ageas UK uses a wide variety of suppliers.
-Like most large businesses it engages with suppliers of facilities management services, such as catering and cleaning providers.
-As an insurer it also engages with suppliers of goods and repair services where customers’ property has been lost or damaged, and medical and assistance services where customers have suffered accident or injury.
-Ageas UK recognises that there is a risk that modern slavery and human trafficking may occur in supply chains of this nature.
+We use a wide variety of suppliers.
+Like most large businesses, we engage with suppliers of facilities management services, such as catering and cleaning providers.
+As an insurer, we also engage with suppliers of goods and repair services where customers’ property has been lost or damaged, and medical and assistance services where customers have suffered accident or injury.
+We recognise there’s a risk that modern slavery and human trafficking may occur in supply chains of this nature.

-Additionally, during the course of 2016 we have communicated with our existing facilities management and claims fulfilment suppliers to highlight the policies and procedures that Ageas UK expects them to have in place in order to ensure that there is no slavery or human trafficking within their businesses or supply chains.
-The letter also requests that they inform Ageas UK if they suspect a breach of the Modern Slavery Act.
+Plus, during the course of 2016, we’ve communicated with our existing facilities management and claims fulfilment suppliers to highlight the policies and procedures that we expect them to have in place to make sure there’s no slavery or human trafficking within their businesses or supply chains.
+The letter also requests that they tell us if they suspected a breach of the Modern Slavery Act.

-Ageas UK has procedures in place to enable employees to raise concerns about wrongful behaviour within its business, including in relation to ethical standards, without fear of reprisal.
-These procedures are set out in the Ageas UK Whistleblowing Policy which is reviewed at least annually.
-Ensuring the independence, autonomy and effectiveness of the whistleblowing procedures in place, including those for the protection of staff raising concerns, is the responsibility of the Chair of the Audit Committee.
+Our procedures ensure our employees can raise any concerns about wrongful behaviour within our business, including in relation to ethical standards, without fear of reprisal.
+These procedures are described in the Ageas UK Whistleblowing Policy, which is reviewed at least one a year.
+Ensuring the independence, autonomy and effectiveness of the whistleblowing procedures in place, including those for the protection of staff raising concerns, is the responsibility of our Chair of the Audit Committee.

-Ageas UK has procedures in place to ensure ongoing compliance with the policies referenced in this statement.
-Adherence to the policies and applicable legislation and guidance is monitored by Ageas UK’s Compliance department.
+Ageas UK has procedures in place to ensure continuing compliance with the policies referenced in this statement.
+Ageas UK’s Compliance department monitors adherence to the policies and applicable legislation and guidance.

 Ageas (UK) Limited